 Runners around the world know the name Prefontaine — it belongs to the record-setting American athlete who inspired a generation of runners in the 1970s.
 On accolades alone, Steve “Pre” Prefontaine was a legend: he won 119 of 151 outdoor track races, earned six national collegiate distance titles during his time at the University of Oregon, set 15 American middle- and long-distance running records and competed in the 1972 Olympic Games.

 Though the Oregon native died tragically in car accident in 1975 at just 24 years old, Pre’s legacy lives on in Oregon.
-The Prefontaine Classic, held every May at the University of Oregon, is considered the nation’s premier track and field event.
+The Prefontaine Classic, held at the University of Oregon, is considered the nation’s premier track and field event.
 Pre’s Trail, also in Eugene, showcases the vision of Prefontaine with a 4.07-mile car-free running path through Alton Baker Park.
 The Prefontaine Run honors the legend every September with a race through his hometown, Coos Bay, on Oregon’s South Coast.

 For the ultimate tribute, fans can take the Tour de Pre, a guided journey through the greater Coos Bay area with his sister, Linda.
 Now in its second year, the tours are offered from May through October.
 Stops include locations from Pre’s childhood, his final resting place and the Prefontaine Gallery at the Coos Art Museum — all with Linda Prefontaine telling personal stories along the way.
 We chatted with Linda to learn more about this one-of-kind tour.